libretime/libretime/docs/_docs/contribute.md

 ## Testing and CI/CD

 Before submitting code to the project, it's a good idea to test it first.
-To do this, it's easiest to install LibreTime in a virtural machine on your local system or in a cloud VM.
-We have instructions for setting up a virtural instance of LibreTime with [Vagrant](/docs/vagrant) and [Multipass](/docs/multipass).
+To do this, it's easiest to install LibreTime in a virtual machine on your local system or in a cloud VM.
+We have instructions for setting up a virtual instance of LibreTime with [Vagrant](/docs/vagrant) and [Multipass](/docs/multipass).

-If you would like to try LibreTime in a Docker image, Odclive has instructions [here](https://github.com/kessibi/libretime-docker) for setting up a test image and a more persistant install.
+If you would like to try LibreTime in a Docker image, Odclive has instructions [here](https://github.com/kessibi/libretime-docker) for setting up a test image and a more persistent install.

 ## Modifying the Database
 LibreTime is designed to work with a [PostgreSQL](https://www.postgresql.org/) database server running locally.